DukeRobotics/robosub-ros/src/simulation/production/README.md

 ## Running the Simulation
 ### Docker Simulation Setup
-1. Open up a terminal and ssh into your Docker Container with the `-XY` flag (i.e. run `ssh -XY -p 2200 duke@[ip address]).
+1. Open up a terminal and ssh into your Docker Container with the `-XY` flag (i.e. run `ssh -XY -p 2200 duke@[ip address]`).
 2. Navigate into your CoppeliaSim folder.
 If you just copy/pasted the giant block of commands, run `cd CoppeliaSim_Edu_V4_0_0_Ubuntu16_04'.
 3. Run `source /opt/ros/kinetic/setup.bash` and `roscore &` to be able to use ROS.
 4. Run `./coppeliaSim.sh -h -s servertest1.ttt` to start the simulation in headless mode (with no graphics).

     Wait until the terminal says `Initialization successful.` If it delays on the video compression library or meshcalc for an extended period of time, press enter a couple of times.
 This may be nothing more than confirmation-bias superstition.
-5. In a new terminal window in the docker container, run whatever ROS topic publishing code you have.
+5. In a new terminal window, ssh into the Docker container and run whatever ROS topic publishing code you have.
 In `robosub-ros/src/simulation/production/docker`, there is a python script `squareCommand.py` that you can run to make the robot move approximately in a square.
 (In reality, the robot will spin in wide circles because the robot isn't balanced.)
 You can use this script to test if communication between the simulations is working.

 ### Personal Computer Simulation Setup
 1. Open CoppeliaSim.
 2. Go to `File>Open Scene...` and open `buoyancytestwithrob.ttt` in `robosub-ros/src/simulation/production/personal`.
 3. Press the play button to start the simulation.
 The robot should start bobbing up and down.
-4. Run `rosvrepcomm.py` at `robosub-ros/src/simulation/production/personal`. **If you have a Mac,** you must run this file with Python 3. **If you have Docker Toolbox (i.e. you have Windows, but not Windows 10 Pro, Education, or Enterprise)**, you need to run `rosvrepcommDockerToolbox.py` at the same location.
+4. On your computer, run `rosvrepcomm.py` at `robosub-ros/src/simulation/production/personal`. **If you have a Mac,** you must run this file with Python 3. **If you have Docker Toolbox (i.e. you have Windows, but not Windows 10 Pro, Education, or Enterprise)**, you need to run `rosvrepcommDockerToolbox.py` at the same location.
 For reasoning, see the collapsed explanation below.
     <details>
         <summary>Explanation (click me)</summary>
         The reason for this is that Docker Toolbox handles the containers, and more specifically, their IP addresses, differently, requiring a different IP address. `192.168.99.100` is the default output of `docker-machine ip`, which is why it is used.
 If the simulation fails to connect, run `docker-machine ip` to see if the output is the IP address above.